-- (d) ongoing training and periodic update of existing knowledge and skills; - (e) periodic checks of competence where appropriate; - (f) special measures in case of accidents/incidents or long absence from work, as required/where appropriate; - (g) specific safety management system training for staff directly involved in ensuring that the safety management system works. - N.2.
-There are procedures within the competence management system providing for: - (a) the identification of posts that perform safety tasks; - (b) the identification of posts that entail responsibilities for taking operational decisions within the safety management system; - (c) staff to have the necessary knowledge, skills and aptitude (medical and psychological) appropriate to their tasks and periodically undergo retraining; - (d) allocating staff with the competence appropriate to relevant tasks; - (e) monitoring how tasks are performed and implementing corrective actions where required. - O. ARRANGEMENTS FOR THE PROVISION OF SUFFICIENT INFORMATION WITHIN THE ORGANISATION AND, WHERE APPROPRIATE, BETWEEN ORGANISATIONS OPERATING ON THE SAME INFRASTRUCTURE (1) - O.1.
-There are procedures to ensure that: - (a) staff have knowledge and understanding of the safety management system and information is easily accessible; - (b) appropriate documentation on the safety management system is given to relevant safety personnel. - O.2.
-There are procedures to ensure that: - (a) key operational information is relevant and valid; - (b) staff are aware of its existence before it is applied; - (c) it is available to staff and where required copies are formally given to them. - O.3.
-There are arrangements in place for the sharing of information between the infrastructure manager and other railway undertakings. - P. PROCEDURES AND FORMATS FOR DOCUMENTING SAFETY INFORMATION, AND DESIGNATION OF A PROCEDURE FOR CONFIGURATION CONTROL OF VITAL SAFETY INFORMATION (2) - P.1.
-There are procedures to ensure that all relevant safety information is accurate, complete, consistent, easy to understand, appropriately updated, and duly documented.
+- (f) special measures in case of accidents/incidents or long absence from work, as required/where appropriate; - (g) specific safety management system training for staff directly involved in ensuring that the safety management system works. - N.2 There are procedures within the competence management system providing for: - (a) the identification of posts that perform safety tasks; - (b) the identification of posts that entail responsibilities for taking operational decisions within the safety management system; - (c) staff to have the necessary knowledge, skills and aptitude (medical and psychological) appropriate to their tasks and periodically undergo retraining; - (d) allocating staff with the competence appropriate to relevant tasks; - (e) monitoring how tasks are performed and implementing corrective actions where required. - O. ARRANGEMENTS FOR THE PROVISION OF SUFFICIENT INFORMATION WITHIN THE ORGANISATION AND, WHERE APPROPRIATE, BETWEEN ORGANISATIONS OPERATING ON THE SAME INFRASTRUCTURE (1) - O.1 There are procedures to ensure that: - (a) staff have knowledge and understanding of the safety management system and information is easily accessible; - (b) appropriate documentation on the safety management system is given to relevant safety personnel. - O.2 There are procedures to ensure that: - (a) key operational information is relevant and valid; - (b) staff are aware of its existence before it is applied; - (c) it is available to staff and where required copies are formally given to them. - O.3 There are arrangements in place for the sharing of information between railway organisations. - P. PROCEDURES AND FORMATS FOR DOCUMENTING SAFETY INFORMATION, AND DESIGNATION OF A PROCEDURE FOR CONFIGURATION CONTROL OF VITAL SAFETY INFORMATION (2) - P.1 There are procedures to ensure that all relevant safety information is accurate, complete, consistent, easy to understand, appropriately updated, and duly documented. - P.2 There are procedures to: - (a) format, generate, distribute and manage control of changes to all relevant safety documentation; - (b) receive, collect and store all relevant documentation/information on paper or by other registration systems. - P.3 There is a procedure for configuration control of vital safety information.